 First Thing to Consider

-Before buying your shiny new prebuilt gaming PC you need to set aside some priorities because you are going to be bombarded with so many different machines when you begin your search for a gaming PC that it will leave you all confused and lost.
+Before buying your shiny new prebuilt gaming PC, you need to set aside some priorities because you are going to be bombarded with so many different machines when you begin your search for a gaming PC that it will leave you all confused and lost.

 The trick to not falling into the trap and giving in to the marketing temptations is to have certain fundamentals laid out that will form the basis of your search for a gaming PC.

-Firstly, what I want you to do is to list down the games that you are going to play on your gaming PC.
+Firstly, what I want you to do is list down the games that you are going to play on your gaming PC.
 Once you have the games listed, then proceed to evaluate your daily usage of the PC.

 This will involve not only your gaming use but also the other tasks that the PC will be used for on a given day.